supermarsx/autogithubpullmerge/readme.md

 - `--require-mergeable` Require PR to be mergeable.
 - `--purge-prefix PREFIX` Delete branches with this prefix after PR close/merge.
 - `--purge-only` Only purge branches; skip PR polling (dangerous).
+  Note: destructive options prompt for confirmation unless `--yes` is provided.

 Testing / Utilities
 - `--single-open-prs OWNER/REPO` Fetch open PRs for a repo via one HTTP request and exit.